Hiring Household Help- One Way Life Is Better In Mexico

 You Need to Supply Equipment and Products

-One of the reasons that household help is so affordable in Mexico is due to the fact that in most cases you will need to provide all cleaning chemicals, vacuum cleaner, dusting rags, paper towels, lawnmower, garden tools, or any of the tools expected to use.
+One of the reasons that household help is so affordable in Mexico is that, in most cases, you will need to provide all cleaning chemicals, vacuum cleaners, dusting rags, paper towels, lawnmowers, garden tools, or any of the tools expected to use.

 When in doubt- don’t assume.
 Ask